XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 ### Anyone knows what resources and how much do we get for a failed PA capture?

 > ![](/GFL/assets/images/CaptureFail.png "Slashes are because probability")

-### I didn't get \*insert reward here*.
-I checked my inventory but they're not there.
-How do I get them?

-> Have you checked the quests?
-What about the mail?
-If you did and they're still not there, either restart or wait for a few days.

 ### How many combat reports should I have ideally?